 This year I’ve run over 800 miles and just finished my first marathon with a respectable time — for a 40 year old dude who just started running a few years ago.

 Looking forward to what 2018 has in store.
-Drinking more water, more often is a radical practice for the year of the Earth Dog.
+Drinking more water, more often, is a pretty radical practice I’ll take on.